waltherg/backup.waltherg.github.io/cv/index.md

 On the technical side I am enthused by data analysis, predictive analytics, and engineering clean code.
 I am also enthusiastic about understanding the business opportunities that data-driven decision making can produce.

+In my work approach I am proactive and enjoy both autonomous and collaborative work.

 ***

 ## Work Experience